joshuahwfwEE/xilinx-hdmi-passthrough-system/README.md

 tx_only+oversampling: support up to 3840x2160@60fhz resolution's video and low to 3840x2160@2fhz (support lowest pixel clk is 12.375M/s).
 passthrough project and vdma+ddr4 passthrough project: support up to 3840x2160@30fhz resolution's video and support 32 bit 2 channel with 48k sample rate for passsthrough AES3 foramt audio data.

+in HDMI1.4: maximum support pixel clk is 340MHz
+the maximum bandwidth: 340MHz*10bit（10bit encode）*3（3 data lanes）= 10.2Gbps
+according HDMI is using 8b/10b，it need to discont 20% of original bandwidth，hence 10.2Gbps can support maximum bandwidth is: 10.2*0.8= 8.1Gbps

+under HDMI1.4, 3840x2160@60fps yuv420 can be supported because the bandwidth: 4400*2250*8bit*60fps=4.752Gbps can meet the requirement.

+in HDMI2.0: maximum support pixel clk is 600MHz
+the maximum bandwidth: 600MHz*10bit（10bit encode）*3（3 data lanes）= 18Gbps
+according HDMI is using 8b/10b，it need to discont 20% of original bandwidth，hence 18Gbps can support maximum bandwidth is: 18*0.8= 14.4Gbps

+if you need to receive a video stream with 3840x2160@60fps, bpc=8, format is rgb888 =>
+required bandwidth: 4400*2250*24bit*60fps=14.256Gbps
+hence only HDMI2.0 or higher can support the bandwidth

+[33mWarning: Connected Sink's EDID indicates HDMI 2.0 capable, but the SCDC read request register bit (VSDB:RR_Capable) is not asserted<ESC>[0m<CR><LF>
+<ESC>[33mWarning: Connected Sink's EDID indicates Deep Color of 16 BpC Not Supported<ESC>[0m<CR><LF>
+you can use http://www.edidreader.com/ to analysis your edid

 to be updated and check: